Enhance Your Career with a Master's in Applied Mineral Exploration

 What are modular courses?
 How do they work?

 Modular courses condense the content of a full-term course into an intensive "module."
 Full-day classes are held over 10 to 12 consecutive days, enabling professional geoscientists to take minimal time away from work to complete each module.
-Full-time students can accelerate their programs by attending these modules at the start or end of the term, around their other courses.
+Students can accelerate their programs by attending these modules around their term courses, at the start or end of the term, or over the study breaks.
+Courses are offered in August, September, October, December, April, and May.
+Eight of the modular courses are offered on a two-year cycle, and two are offered annually.

 How do I qualify for the program?